mui/material-ui/docs/data/material/discover-more/backers/backers.md

 <p class="description">Support the development of the open-source projects of the MUI organization through crowdfunding.</p>

-Material UI, Joy UI, and Base UI, are crowd-funded open-source projects, licensed under the permissive MIT license.
+Material UI, Joy UI, and Base UI are crowd-funded open-source projects, licensed under the permissive MIT license.
 Sponsorship increases the rate of bug fixes, documentation improvements, and feature development.

 ## Diamond sponsors